Connectivity and climate change: The Fonds vert to help ecological corridors

 View the interactive map of connectivity projects in Quebec (French only)

 “The Woodcock Foundation of New York and the Echo Foundation of Montreal are pleased to partner with the Government of Quebec's Fonds vert to support the efforts of NCC and its partners to identify wildlife corridors that will become part of the green infrastructure vital to North America’s adaptation to climate change.
 We look forward to working with the Fond verts to secure this infrastructure as the next step for this initiative,” said Jeremy Guth, administrator at the Woodcock Foundation.

 NCC is also collaborating with an advisory committee made up of experts from various governmental and non-governmental organizations, research institutions, national parks, other land managers (including municipal and forestry representatives, among others) and citizens.

-Through its interventions, the project aims to bring about changes in behaviour and encourage communities to embrace the protection of natural corridors as a climate change adaptation solution.
-With this in mind, community activities will be held in the five connectivity zones in order to educate and involve the population, guide them in taking action, and seek solutions.
+The project aims to bring about changes in behaviour and encourage communities to embrace the protection of natural corridors as a climate change adaptation solution.
+With this in mind, community activities will be held in the five connectivity zones in order to educate and involve the population, guide them in taking action and seek solutions.

 In order to maintain the corridors and promote their importance, the following three strategies are being adopted:

 - Encourage the various RCMs and municipalities to take advantage of their territorial planning tools;